-Recently I was talking in a more general way about some common auditing / change tracking approaches for PostgreSQL…but it also made me curious, how it roughly looks from the performance side?
+What are the performance differences between normal and generic audit triggers?
+Recently I was talking in a more general way about some common auditing / change tracking approaches for PostgreSQL…but it also made me curious, how does it look from the performance side?

 To quickly recap the previous blog post: the most common approaches for tracking important changes are mostly solved with writing some triggers.
 There are two main variations: table specific triggers / audit tables and a more generic approach with only one trigger function and one (or also many) generic audit tables, usually relying on PostgreSQL’s NoSQL features that allow quite a high degree of genericness in quite a convenient and usable way.